 - providing students with opportunities to affirm their career choices, learn the expectations, cultures and specific competencies of professions, industries and community contexts; and

-- building up a network of contacts.
+- building up and extending a network of contacts.

 Industry and community partners benefit by having access to the energy, knowledge and skills of the University and its students, as well as opportunities to build networks with potential future employees.
 Other benefits include: